Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route

 and the longitudinal command set is

-Positive longitudinal commands are mapped to throttle and negative longitudinal commands are mapped to brake magnitude before applying the resulting control to the simulator.
+Positive longitudinal commands are mapped to throttle, and negative longitudinal commands are mapped to brake magnitude before the resulting control is applied to the simulator.
 This yields a fixed discrete-action interface shared across all reported methods.

-No navigation command, route polyline, goal pose, or map input is provided to the agent; all methods use the same route-unconditioned observation interface.